nickkeers/rscat/README.md

 ```

 ### Arguments
-[FILES]...: Specify one or more files to read.
+**[FILES]...**: Specify one or more files to read.
 If no files are specified, rscat will read from standard input.

 ### Options
 * **-b**, **--line-numbers**: Number the non-blank output lines, starting at 1.